French trade deficit hits record high in November

-PARIS, Jan 7 (Reuters) - France posted a record trade deficit in November as spiralling energy prices drove the value of imports higher, official data showed on Friday.
+PARIS, Jan 7 (Reuters) - France posted a record trade deficit in November as spiralling energy prices drove up the import bill, official data showed on Friday.

-The deficit surged to 9.727 billion euros ($10.99 billion)from 7.697 billion a month earlier with the value of imports reaching an-all time high of 52.5 billion euros versus 51.3 billion in October.
+The deficit surged to 9.727 billion euros ($10.99 billion)from 7.697 billion a month earlier with the value of imports reaching an all-time high of 52.5 billion euros versus 51.3 billion in October, the customs office said.

 ($1 = 0.8850 euros)